ryancblack/FoDUploader/README.md

   --uploadURL            Required.
 Your BSI URL for the target application,
                          obtained in the customer portal.

-  --sonatypeReport       (Default: False) If set to true, and enabled in the
+  --opensourceReport       (Default: False) If set to true, and enabled in the
-                         tenant, a Sonatype report will be requested.
+                         tenant, an open-source report will be requested.

   --automatedAudit       (Default: False) If set to true, and enabled in the
                          tenant, the Automated Audit feature will be requested.